 Under relevant data protection laws, subject to some exemptions, data subjects have the right to request access to, correct, erase or restrict the processing of, or request the deletion of, personal data and to exercise a right to data portability in certain circumstances.
 Data subjects also have a right to object to the processing of their data.

-If you have any questions about this notice or if you want to exercise any of the above rights, please contact the partnership secretary, Alison Phillips ([email protected]) or send by letter to Carter-Ruck Solicitors, Data Protection Partner, The Bureau, 90 Fetter Lane, London EC4A 1EN.
+If you have any questions about this notice or if you want to exercise any of the above rights, please contact the practice manager Tracey Smith ([email protected]), or send by letter to Carter-Ruck Solicitors, Data Protection Partner, The Bureau, 90 Fetter Lane, London EC4A 1EN.

 Please note that if you are dissatisfied with the way the firm processes your personal information, you have a right to complain to the Information Commissioner’s Office (ICO).